hiqdev/rehome/README.md

 - `shell` - given shell will be set with `chsh`
 - `checks` - runs given commands and notifies on fails with given comments
 - `repos` - given repos will be installed/updated to given paths
-- `installs` - given scripts will be run to install paths if they don't exist on install/update
+- `installs` - given scripts will be run to install paths if they don't exist
-- `updates` - given scripts will be run to update paths on install/update
+- `updates` - given scripts will be run to update paths

 ## License